 AKN Excision and Skin Grafting

 Excision and grafting is an acne keloidalis nuchae removal surgery method proposed only in theory, not in actual practice.
 A skin graft would be used to close the wound after the excision.
 However, this results in a major mismatch of skin on the rear scalp.
-Also, the large bald grafted skin is not an aesthetically pleasant result.
-In 2011, Beckett, Lawson and Cohen et al noted that the grafted skin appears cosmetically subpar, as it does not blend with the surrounding skin.
+Also, the large bald grafted skin is not an aesthetically pleasing result.
+In 2011, Beckett, Lawson, and Cohen et al. noted that the grafted skin appears cosmetically subpar, as it does not blend with the surrounding skin.
 Dr. U does not subscribe to this type of surgery.

 AKN Staged Excision Using Primary Closure